Icezones instead of firewalls: extended entanglement beyond the event horizon and unitary evaporation of a black hole: Entanglement in Unitary Model of Black Hole Decay

 \section{Entanglement in Unitary Model of Black Hole Decay}

 In this section and section \ref{I} we examine the original assumptions of the paradox itself.
 Specifically, we point out that unitarity of the black hole evaporation process implies that, $L$, a mode of late Hawking radiation, is maximally entangled with the combination of early Hawking radiation $E$ and black hole states while the black hole exists, and not with either of them separately.
 The late mode $L$ is not maximally entangled with an interior mode at any time except maybe for very young black holes.
 At the end of evaporation, $L$ is maximally entangled with the early Hawking radiation and even later Hawking radiation.
 The late Hawking mode is not maximally entangled with just the early Hawking radiation unless $L$ is the last mode emitted.
+Thus, the basic premise of the firewall paradox, i.e. a double maximal entanglement, is incorrect.

 Black hole evaporation resides in the still swampy lands of quantum gravity.
 To understand black hole decay we start from terra firma and try to navigate as far as possible using the rules of quantum mechanics.
 Let us begin with a general two step quantum mechanical decay process that consists of a pure state $B_0$ decaying into two states, $B_1$ and E as shown in Fig.~\ref{process}.
 The decay products $B_1$ and $E$ are typically in a highly entangled state because of their common origin.
-Next, the state $B_1$ decays into two other states, $B_2$ and L, so states $B_2$ and L are highly entangled because of their common origin.
-Since the state $E$ was entangled with $B_1$, and $B_1$ yielded $B_2$ and L, we also expect that the state E is highly entangled with the pair ($B_2$+L).
-There is no reason to expect that E is highly entangled with $B_2$ and L separately, and such a situation would violate entanglement monogamy.
-On the other hand a high level of entanglement between $E$ and the pair ($B_2$+L) is expected and does not violate any principles.
+Next, the state $B_1$ decays into two other states, $B_2$ and $L$.
+Since the state $E$ was entangled with $B_1$, and $B_1$ yielded $B_2$ and $L$, we also expect that the state E is highly entangled with the pair ($B_2+L$).
+There is no reason to expect that $E$ is highly entangled with $B_2$ and $L$ separately, and such a situation would violate entanglement monogamy.
+On the other hand a high level of entanglement between $E$ and the pair ($B_2+L$) is expected and does not violate any principles.

 To map this decay process to the firewall paradox, take $B_0$ to be a black hole that emits early Hawking radiation $E$, while $B_1$ represents a less massive black hole that emits late Hawking radiation mode $L$.
 Therefore, when a black hole $B_0$ emits an early Hawking mode $E$, the resulting state consists of $B_1$ and $E$ which are maximally entangled $B_1\leftrightarrow E$.
 When subsequently $B_1$ emits a late Hawking mode $L$, the resulting state consists of $B_2$ and $L$.
 In this case the late radiation $L$ is not maximally entangled with the early radiation $E$ or with any modes inside the black hole separately.
 The late mode $L$ is only maximally entangled with a combination of the black hole and early radiation $E\leftrightarrow (B_2+L)$.
 The decay process can be summarized in the following steps \be \ . \ee By construction the process described in Fig.~\ref{process} does not represent a paradox, so perhaps the firewall setup does not represent a paradox either.